lixor-ab/lixor-web/README.md

 ## Deploy
 Deploy (to github pages), happens via travis-ci.

-Right now it can be access at: http://uliedberg.github.io/lixor-web.
+Right now it can be accessed at: https://uliedberg.github.io/lixor-web.